 For the past few decades, single-serve coffee makers have grown immensely in popularity.
 If you are considering purchasing one for your home, there are two main brands to consider: Keurig vs. Nespresso.
-To narrow down your list, we listed the Nespresso machines we recommended in another article.

 You may have already heard some positive or negative things about each brand, but the following guide will give you all the information you need to choose which brand is the perfect fit for your home.

 What Is A Single-Serve Coffee Maker?

 A single-serve coffee maker (Or pod coffee machine is a machine that prepares one cup of coffee.
 The manufacturers of these machines design them for extreme efficiency.
 With just the touch of a button – or a few buttons – you can set the machine to make your perfect cup of coffee.

 Whether you have a Nespresso vs. Keurig, the single-serve coffee makers use small, pre-packaged coffee capsules.
 These may include pure coffee or are mixed with some flavors to get a café-style coffee.
 Either way, you just pop the pod in the machine, and you’ll have some coffee in a matter of minutes.

 Nespresso is part of the Nesté company, which was founded in 1866.
 However, the Nespresso portion of the business didn’t emerge until 1986.